thinkcompute/thinkcompute.github.io/think_and_compute/lab-01.md

 ### Variables

-Variables store data that you can reuse.
-Think of them as labeled boxes that hold values.
+Variables store data that you can reuse:

 ```{code-cell} python
 # Create a variable